stepleton/cameo/aphid/README.md

 power source that can charge a phone reasonably well will probably work.
-A computer with a USB-A port can supply power as well; don't be surprised by the PocketBeagle's operating system making the PocketBeagle appear to be both a network adapter and a storage device.
+A computer with a USB-A port can supply power as well; don't be surprised by the PocketBeagle's operating system making the PocketBeagle appear to be both a network adaptor and a storage device.

-Most installations will connect Cameo/Aphid to the Apple via a short adapter cable like the one described in the [main Cameo README.md]( ../README.md#assembly).
+Most installations will connect Cameo/Aphid to the Apple via a short adaptor cable like the one described in the [main Cameo README.md]( ../README.md#assembly).
 In this configuration, Cameo/Aphid dangles from the Apple's DB-25 socket with no enclosure or physical support.
 If your Apple is